BecayeSoft/Loan-Eligibility-Assessment/README.md

 ### Condition-based eligibility

-Based on the data, I came up with the following conditions.
+Based on the data, I came up with the following conditions to reject a loan application:

-**Non-eligible applicants**:

-- Credit history: if the applicant does not have a credit history, they are not eligible
+- If the applicant does not have a credit history, then the loan is rejected.
-- Income: if the sum of the total income of the applicant and co-applicant is less than 3,000, they are not eligible
+- If their total income is less than 2500, then the loan is rejected.

-**Eligible applicants**:

-To be eligible, the applicant must have:
-- Credit history: if the applicant must have a credit history
-- Income: if the sum of the total income of the applicant and co-applicant is greater than 3,000 and the have less than 3 dependents
+- If the loan amount to income ratio is greater than 0.5, then the loan is rejected.

-    - Otherwise, the sum of applicant's income and co-applicant's income must be greater than 4,000
+If none of these conditions are met, then the loan is approved.

 ### Machine Learning